zghola/assessment-exam-student/README.md

 npm run start-exam [EXAM-ID]
 ```

+This command downloads the test questions to your local file system.
+You should see two new directories, `answers/` and `tests/`.

-Once you start the exam, the three hour timer will start.
+Once you start the exam, the test timer will start (typically 3 hours).

 ## Answering Questions